ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 ![!Enable Player Storage](../img/RaceTimerTutorial/enable_player_storage.png){: .center loading="lazy" }

-!!! tip
-    Any script that attempts to access or save to player storage will throw a warning in the **Event Log** letting you know that it isn't enabled.
+!!! tip "Any script that attempts to access or save to player storage will throw a warning in the **Event Log** letting you know that it isn't enabled."

 ### Sending Data to Client